An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Proof

 Here we used that $u_{xt}=p_t$.
 The Lagrange function $L$ depends on $(x,u,p)=(x,u,u_x)$, only.
 It remains to determine $L$ such that $dE/dt<0$, except at equilibria.
 Integrating the term $L_p u_{x t}$ in \eqref{part1} by parts, and carrying out the differentiation of $L_p$ with respect to $x$, we obtain

 At this point, Matano would plug in the non-degenerate PDE in $u_{xx}$.
 However, this can not be performed for degenerate equations, since we can not isolate $u_{xx}$ in equation \eqref{DIFFEQ}, as $f_q$ may be zero.
 In order to remedy this, we modify Matano's original Ansatz, $L_{pp} = \exp(g(x,u,p))$, which would yield a first order PDE to be solved for $g(x,u,p)$.
-Instead, we consider a different Ansatz
+Instead, we consider the different Ansatz \eqref{exp} for some function $g(x,u,p)$, yet to be found.
+Note \eqref{exp} is not identically zero, since $f_q(x,u,p,0,0)\not\equiv 0$ due to \eqref{par}.
+Thus